genicsblog/genicsblog.com/_posts/gouravkhunger/2023-06-24-9-hand-picked-free-heroku-alternative-hosting-platforms.md

 ## 8. Cyclic

 Cyclic is designed to streamline your DevOps workflows and revolutionize the way you approach continuous integration and deployment.
-With Cyclic.sh, developers can harness the power of automation to build, test, and deploy their applications effortlessly.
+With Cyclic, developers can harness the power of automation to build, test, and deploy their applications effortlessly.

 {% include linkpreview.html url="https://cyclic.sh" %}